 Manitoba Start will also register you for an employment readiness workshop depending on your settlement plan and career goals.
 They could also match you with a career coach to guide you in your initial job application.
 They have a job matching service wherein newcomers learn about job leads and receive assistance in resume development and interview preparation.
 It also hosts special training programs and events, such as regular employer cafes, job fairs, hiring events, and information sessions with educational institutions and regulatory bodies.

-You may be referred to the Winnipeg English Language Assessment and Referral Centre (WELARC) for English assessment.
-This is important as WELARC can recommend the appropriate language training program available in Manitoba that fits your needs and schedule.
+You may also be referred to the Winnipeg English Language Assessment and Referral Centre (WELARC) for English assessment.
+WELARC recommends the appropriate language training program available in Manitoba that fits your needs and schedule.

 Those who live outside of Winnipeg will have access to orientation programs offered by settlement centres such as: